StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/6) Chi-Square.md

 # What is a chi-square test?

 Chi-square tests, specifically Pearson’s chi-square (Χ2) tests, are widely employed as nonparametric tests.
-Nonparametric tests are chosen for data that deviate from the assumptions of parametric tests, particularly the assumption of a normal distribution.
+Nonparametric tests are chosen for data that do not meet the assumptions of parametric tests, particularly the assumption of a normal distribution.

 When examining a hypothesis related to the distribution of a categorical variable, it is essential to utilize a chi-square test or another nonparametric test.
-Categorical variables, whether nominal or ordinal, delineate groupings like species or nationalities.
 Due to their limited, distinct values, categorical variables do not conform to a normal distribution.

 # When to Use a Chi-Square test

 The application of a chi-square test, specifically Pearson's chi-square, is suitable for your data under the following conditions:

 1. Your objective is to test a hypothesis concerning one or more categorical variables.
 If any of your variables are quantitative, opting for a different statistical test is advisable.
-Alternatively, you can transform the quantitative variable into a categorical one by dividing the observations into intervals.

 2. The sample has been randomly chosen from the population.